-where is the irradiance on the back-side of the bifacial module and is the irradiance reflected or scattered from each surface A.
+where is the radiant flux (W) on the back-side of the bifacial module and is the radiant flux (W) reflected or scattered from each surface A. Note that radiant flux (W) on surface B is equal to irradiance (W/m^2) on surface B multiplied by the area of B.

 View factors can be computed by numerically integration.
 The view factor from a general surface A1 to another general surface A2 is given by: